CP1404/Practicals/prac_06/README.md

 Do you see how this works?

-We print our own *literal* for what we expect if the function works (e.g. 98), then we print *what the method actually returns* and we look at the output to see if they match.
+We print our own *literal* for what we expect if the function works (e.g., 98), then we print *what the method actually returns* and we look at the output to see if they match.
 This form of testing is quite 'manual' since we need to read the output and